spyoungtech/ahk/docs/extending.rst

 In AHK code, you can reference custom response messages by the their fully qualified name, including the namespace.
 (if you're not sure what this means, you can see this value by calling the ``fqn()`` method, e.g. ``DateTimeResponseMessage.fqn()``)

+Featured extension packages
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Since this feature is in early development, not many extensions exist yet.
+However, I've authored two small extensions which can be used as references or examples of how to create and distribute an extension:

+- [ahk-wmutil](https://github.com/spyoungtech/ahk-wmutil) an extension providing utility support for working with multiple monitors.
+Includes examples of window extensions.
+- [ahk-json](https://github.com/spyoungtech/ahk-json) an extension providing custom a JSON message type that can be used by other extensions.

+If you have created an extension you'd like to share, consider opening an issue, PR, or discussion and it may be added to this list.

 Notes
 ^^^^^